 The particular emphasis this literature puts on state intervention during social mobilization illuminates the darker side of the foreign patronage of transnational activism.
-As pointed by Halliday (1999, 20), “revolutions are international, or they are nothing.”
-Many revolutionary movements, from Pan-Slavism and Pan-Arabism to Bolivarianism, Al-Qaeda, and the global justice movement, in addition to a myriad of nationalist ones, are transnational not only because they emerge as responses to transnational grievances but because they aspire to change patterns of international ordering and power, be this Ottoman rule, “Yanqui” imperialism, or Western neoliberal hegemony.
-Subsequently, not only revolutionary actors and regimes often attempt to export change, producing responses by other states and groups beyond their borders, but external state intervention is a primary variable conditioning different outcomes within a varied “postrevolutionary suite,” ranging from civil and international war, to counterrevolution, revolutionary terror, and renewed radicalism (Goldstone 2009).
-Again, the evolution of Arab Spring protests in Egypt, Libya, Syria and Yemen, provide recent and ongoing examples of transnational escalation dynamics, with the former resulting in a counterrevolutionary coup after the election of a Muslim Brotherhood president, and the latter three in complex hybrid civil/international war scenarios involving an array of state and non-state actors.
-For this reason, Goldstone lists among the conditions for a peaceful color revolutionary movement, the absence of external pressures associated with internal or external war (Ibid., 30).
+As pointed out by Halliday (1999, 20), “revolutions are international, or they are nothing.”
+Many revolutionary movements, from pan-Slavism and pan-Arabism to Bolivarianism, al-Qaeda, and the global justice movement, in addition to a myriad of nationalist ones, are transnational not only because they emerge as responses to transnational grievances but because they aspire to change patterns of international ordering and power, be they Ottoman rule, “Yanqui” imperialism, or Western neoliberal hegemony.
+Subsequently, not only do revolutionary actors and regimes often attempt to export change, producing responses by other states and groups beyond their borders, but external state intervention is a primary variable conditioning different outcomes within a varied “postrevolutionary suite,” ranging from civil and international war to counterrevolution, revolutionary terror, and renewed radicalism (Goldstone 2009).
+Again, the evolution of Arab Spring protests in Egypt, Libya, Syria, and Yemen provide recent and ongoing examples of transnational escalation dynamics, with the former resulting in a counterrevolutionary coup after the election of a Muslim Brotherhood president and the latter three in complex hybrid civil/international war scenarios involving an array of state and nonstate actors.
+For this reason, Goldstone lists among the conditions for a peaceful color revolutionary movement the absence of external pressures associated with internal or external war (2009, 30).

-Hence, while up to the 2000s, these transnational collaborations were often discussed under the peaceful mantle of democracy promotion, state-building, and humanitarian intervention, the last two decades serve as a reminder that states can and do use social movements to promote their interests and prevent change (Risse and Babayan 2015).
-From the US covertly supporting white groups during the Russian civil war (and Mujahedeen fighters during the Soviet invasion of Afghanistan), to International Brigades during the Spanish civil war and Soviet (and Cuban) support for national liberation movements across the Third World, to the connections Iran and Russia maintain with movements such as Hezbollah or nationalist militias in the Donbass, states have a long history of sponsoring social movements as proxies during change processes.
-Not surprisingly, Western support for pro-democracy and nationalist groups across the post-communist world and the Middle East (McFaul 2007; McKoy and Miller 2012), be this direct or indirect, have contributed to the development of new “diffusion-proofing” strategies by threatened regimes.
-These strategies operate by depriving movements from gaining mobilizing resources, for example, restricting foreign funding of local civil society or co-opting influential constituencies (media owners, youth groups, business elites), or by convoluting the public domain, for example, by promoting pro-regime countermovements, such as the Russian Nashi or pro-China groups in Hong Kong (Christensen and Weinstein 2013; Koesel and Bunce 2013; Yuen and Cheng 2017).
+Hence, while up to the 2000s these transnational collaborations were often discussed under the peaceful mantle of democracy promotion, state building, and humanitarian intervention, the last two decades serve as a reminder that states can and do use social movements to promote their interests and prevent change (Risse and Babayan 2015).
+From the United States covertly supporting white groups during the Russian Civil War (and Mujahedeen fighters during the Soviet invasion of Afghanistan), to International Brigades during the Spanish Civil War and Soviet (and Cuban) support for national liberation movements across the Third World, to the connections Iran and Russia maintain with movements such as Hezbollah or nationalist militias in the Donbass, states have a long history of sponsoring social movements as proxies during change processes.
+Not surprisingly, Western support for pro-democracy and nationalist groups across the post-communist world and the Middle East (McFaul 2007; McKoy and Miller 2012), whether direct or indirect, has contributed to the development of new “diffusion-proofing” strategies by threatened regimes.
+These strategies operate by depriving movements from gaining mobilizing resources, for example by restricting foreign funding of local civil society or co-opting influential constituencies (media owners, youth groups, business elites), or by convoluting the public domain, for example by promoting pro-regime countermovements, such as the Russian Nashi and pro-China groups in Hong Kong (Christensen and Weinstein 2013; Koesel and Bunce 2013; Yuen and Cheng 2017).

-Already through this brief discussion, the relationship between social movements and change arises as less normative and optimistic, and indeed more uncertain, but more open in terms of the trajectories social movements may follow within social and political change processes.
-Social movements can indeed perform nonviolent reformist roles in accordance with maximalist expectations, contributing to civilize society from below.
-But they may not.
-And they may not, not only due to their ideological and strategic preferences, but also because the pursuit of change does not happen in a vacuum but in complex and often adversarial conditions, where this pursuit is often challenged and opposed, and may acquire violent features.
+Through this brief discussion, the relationship between social movements and change arises as less normative and optimistic, and indeed more uncertain, but more open in terms of the trajectories social movements may follow within social and political change processes.
+Social movements can indeed perform nonviolent reformist roles in accordance with maximalist expectations, contributing to civilizing society from below.
+But they may not, not only due to their ideological and strategic preferences, but also because the pursuit of change does not happen in a vacuum but in complex and often adversarial conditions, in which this pursuit is often challenged and opposed and may acquire violent features.